-As the first few weeks of the school year get underway, the school lunchbox saga begins again.
-I’m sure you’ve been inundated with advice to create lunchboxes that are ‘nude’, free from potential allergens and healthy – while also trying to make them taste good!
+As school gets closer, the lunchbox saga begins.
+I’m sure you’ve been inundated with advice to create lunchboxes that are free from potential allergens and healthy, while also trying to make them taste good!

 On top of this you’re probably aware that childhood obesity is at an all time high and what kids eat at school is a significant contributor to this.
 Our philosophy around food for kids is all about inclusion (not exclusion).
 We believe in eating healthy most of the time, but that it is also perfectly ok to include a few treats in the lunchbox every now and then.
 We do not believe any foods should be off limits and this is a really important message to send to young children who are developing their food and eating habits.